Policies and Discipline Information

 Some children in the Cook County School District will meet the criteria for homelessness.
 These children are children who have experienced long-term instability in housing that is not regular.
 If you feel your child falls into this category, please contact your local school or the district’s Pupil Personnel Office.

-Erin’s Law Sexual Abuse Prevention
+Erin’s Law: Sexual Abuse Prevention

 Suicide is the second-leading cause of death for youth between the ages of 10 and 24.
-According to 2017 Illinois Youth Risk Behavior Survey results (Illinois statewide summary tables), 17.2 percent of Illinois high school students had seriously considered attempting suicide during the past 12 months prior to taking the survey (spring of 2017) and 10 percent attempted suicide one or more times during the previous 12 months.
+According to 2017 Illinois Youth Risk Behavior Survey results (Illinois statewide summary tables), 17.2 percent of Illinois high school students had seriously considered attempting suicide during the past 12 months prior to taking the survey (spring of 2017), and 10 percent attempted suicide one or more times during the previous 12 months.

-AnnMarie’s Law, enacted in 2015 following the death in 2013 of AnnMarie Blaha, was created to provide suicide awareness and prevention to Illinois school students and school staff.
+Ann Marie’s Law, enacted in 2015 following the death of Ann Marie Blaha in 2013, and was created to provide suicide awareness and prevention to Illinois school students and school staff.
 The law, Public Act 99-0443, required ISBE to:

 In order to meet the requirements of this law, Cook County School District 130 provides lessons to all teachers and staff on signs of suicide.

-HB 3586 is legislation that states all Illinois public school districts will have to adhere to additional requirements related to the provision of special education.
+HB 3586 is legislation that states that all Illinois public school districts will have to adhere to additional requirements related to the provision of special education.
 Cook County School District 130 will be in compliance with this legislation.
 Based on these changes, Cook County School District 130 will:

 The Cook County School District 130 Discipline Policy is reviewed annually.
 A copy of the discipline policy can be found in the District Parent-Student Handbook.